Event And Identity

 Data Mapping

 Ours allows you to map internal event data to a destination schema, providing flexibility in how events and their associated properties are transformed and sent to your configured destinations.
-Whether you want to rename events, hash user data, or customize property handling, data mapping enables full control over your data pipeline.
+Whether you want to rename events, hash visitor data, or customize property handling, data mapping enables full control over your data pipeline.

 Renaming Events